-5.1 Applications made on behalf of children with an Education Health and Care Plan will be considered by the Special Educational Needs

-Assessment and Review Service (SENAR), in accordance with parental preference and each child's individual needs, taking account of Birmingham City Council's inclusion policy and any consultation required with school governing bodies.
+5.1 Applications made on behalf of children with an Education Health and Care Plan will be considered by the Special Educational Needs Assessment and Review Service (SENAR), in accordance with parental preference and each child's individual needs, taking account of Birmingham City Council's inclusion policy and any consultation required with school governing bodies.

-5.2 Birmingham Local Authority's School Admissions and Fair Access Service will obtain names of children who are looked after by Birmingham and will verify details for those applicants who indicate that their child was previously looked after but ceased to be so because they were adopted (or became subject to a child arrangement or special guardianship order) within the appropriate age range).
+5.2 Birmingham Local Authority's School Admissions and Fair Access Service will obtain names of children who are looked after by Birmingham and will verify details for those applicants who indicate that their child was previously looked after but has not subsequently been adopted (or became subject to a child arrangements or special guardianship order) within the appropriate age range.
 Places for these children will be considered in accordance with each school's admission criteria.
-Evidence may be requested from carer's whose children are looked after or were previously looked after by another Local Authority.
+Evidence will be required from carer's whose children were previously adopted.
+We may require evidence from carers whose child was looked after or was previously looked after by another Local Authority.